Friends and Experts Worry That Jen Is About to Ruin Her Appearance

 Known for her beachy California style, Jennifer Aniston is one of Hollywood’s most natural-looking beauties.
 But the 41-year-old actress, who has admitted to a nose job and getting Botox, is rumored to also have had breast augmentation.
-A published report now claims that Jen is considering a face-lift, a brow lift and futher breast augmentation.
+A published report now claims that Jen is considering a facelift, a brow lift and further breast augmentation.
 Jen’s rep denies that the star has had breast augmentation or is considering other procedures, but Jen admits, “Those lines are getting deeper every day.”
 Friends are concerned: Would further surgery ruin Jen’s natural appearance?

 “Jennifer has very natural, wholesome beauty, which is much of her appeal,” says Dr. Richard Chaffoo, a triple-board-certified plastic surgeon based in La Jolla, Calif.
 “The nasal surgery simply softened the appearance of her nose, giving it more definition and making it appear more feminine.
 It doesn’t look operated on or cosmetic.”